openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 Automatic certificate rotation and integration with 3rd party cert issuing services.

 ## Proposal
-Proposal suggests to provide Administrator means adding their own Certificates using microshift configuration file.
+Proposal suggests to provide Administrator means adding their own Certificates using microshift configuration file (/etc/microshift/config.yaml).

 A new `apiServer` level section will be added to the configuration called `namedCertificates`: